zhangxijing97/raft-kv-cpp/README.md

 Distributed services demand consistent and available data across multiple nodes—even when failures occur.
 This project reflects that need: it implements a fully functional Raft-based KV store in C++, complete with:

-- **Leader election and failure recovery**: Nodes can coordinate, choose a leader, and continue serving requests even if peers fail.
+- Leader election and failure recovery: Nodes can coordinate, choose a leader, and continue serving requests even if peers fail.
-- **Log replication and consistency**: Ensures all nodes agree on operation order, providing a consistent view of data.
+- Log replication and consistency: Ensures all nodes agree on operation order, providing a consistent view of data.
-- **In-memory storage with SkipList**: Supports efficient ordered operations, serving as a core data structure.
+- In-memory storage with SkipList: Supports efficient ordered operations, serving as a core data structure.
-- **RPC-based node communication**: Uses Protocol Buffers and Muduo for efficient, type-safe interactions.
+- RPC-based node communication: Uses Protocol Buffers and Muduo for efficient, type-safe interactions.
-- **Configurable cluster deployment**: Easily spin up multi-node Raft clusters using configuration files.
+- Configurable cluster deployment: Easily spin up multi-node Raft clusters using configuration files.
-- **Interactive CLI testing**: Run PUT/GET commands and observe cluster behavior in real time.
+- Interactive CLI testing: Run PUT/GET commands and observe cluster behavior in real time.

 ## 🚀 Features